JAN DAVID BAKKER

 Publications

-Of Mice and Merchants: Trade and Growth in the Iron Age, [NBER Working Paper]
+Of Mice and Merchants: Connectedness and the Location of Economic Activity in the Iron Age, [NBER Working Paper]

 (with Stephan Maurer, Jörn-Steffen Pischke and Ferdinand Rauch),